Workflow-Experts/claude-marketing-toolkit/seo-aeo-specialist/README.md

 Ask Claude to prioritise.
 It'll give you a lot of recommendations, so have it tell you what to tackle first.

-Use the project for ongoing work.
+If you're using the project, keep it for ongoing work.
 Context carries across conversations, so the more you use it the more useful it gets.

 Bring in data from your other tools.
 Export keyword data from Ahrefs or SEMrush and paste it in for analysis.